gaehlerm/SoftwareEngineering/README.md

 print_books_where(author_is('Paulo Coelho'))
 ```
 # 14. Classes

 //rename to types of classes and break up the chapter?

-"I think it’s a new feature.
-Don’t tell anyone it was an accident." — Larry Wall
+"I think it's a new feature.
+Don't tell anyone it was an accident." — Larry Wall

-Classes are undoubtedly one of the backbones of modern code and the core of OO programming.
+Classes are undoubtedly one of the cornerstones of modern code and the essence of OO programming.
 Unless you are one of the few functional programmers, chances are high that you use them every day.
-Therefore, it is time we have an in depth discussion about them.
+Therefore, it is time we had an in-depth discussion about them.

-This book is not about explaining what classes are exactly.
-Even though the explanations given here do not need much previous knowledge.
-Instead this chapter is about how classes should be used.
-How one can distinguish different kind of classes, depending on the methods and variables they use.
-We'll try to understand when a function or variable should be public or private and I'll explain why I think plain getter and setter methods should generally be avoided.
+This book does not aim to provide an exact explanation of what classes are.
+Even though the explanations provided here do not require much prior knowledge.
+This chapter is about how classes should be used.
+One can distinguish between different types of classes based on the methods and variables they utilize.
+We will try to understand when a function or variable should be public or private, and I will explain why I think plain getter and setter methods should generally be avoided.

-## Data classes and structs
+## Data Classes and Structs

 The C programming language was specified well before object-oriented programming was developed.
-It doesn’t support classes, but it has something similar: structs.
-It is roughly the same as a dataclass in Python.
-A struct is a user defined object that contains all kind of different variables.
-It is also possible to nest structs into each other.
-Structs are extremely useful as they allow us to store different data together inside a single object.
-It’s like a toolbox.
-In theory you may also store functions within a struct, though this is generally not done, at least not in C++.
-For storing variables and methods at the same time, we have classes.
+It doesn't support classes, but it has something similar: structs.
+It is similar to a dataclass in Python.
+A struct is a user-defined object that contains various types of variables.
+It is also possible to nest structs within each other.
+Structs are extremely useful because they allow us to store various data together inside a single object.
+It's like a toolbox.
+In theory, you may also store functions within a struct, though this is generally not done, at least not in C++.
+For storing variables and methods simultaneously, we use classes.

 An example of a dataclass:

 ```py
 from dataclasses import dataclass
 @dataclass
 class Person:
     name: str